How alternative credit scoring helps borrowers build full credit files in USA

 In this blog, we’ll focus on thin files, their relevance in financial inclusion in the US, and how alternative credit scoring comes into play.

-A thin credit file is a credit report of an individual who has little to no formal credit activity.
-This is often the case for young adults who are just starting out with borrowing money for big investments.
+Well, a thin credit file is a credit report of an individual who has little to no formal credit activity.
+This is often the case for young adults who are just starting with borrowing money for big investments.

 In some cases, parents appoint their teenage children as authorised users on their credit cards to help build their children’s credit files before they turn 18.
 This can eventually give them a positive credit score once they become adults.
 As of June 2025, about one-in-four U.S. parents say they have added a child under 18 as an authorized user on their credit or debit card account.